 5. Immature gastrointestinal system

 Immature or underdeveloped gastrointestinal structures and functions can be a reason for frequent spit-up in many babies.
-Newborns and premature babies are more likely to have an immature GI system.
+Newborn babies and premature babies are more likely to have an immature GI system.

 6. Feeding position